Category:

 Canada

-💰 Compare Kevin O'Leary's Net Worth
+1. What Is Kevin O'Leary's Net Worth And Salary?

 What is Kevin O'Leary's Net Worth and Salary?

-Kevin O'Leary is a Canadian businessman, author, politician and television personality who has a net worth of $400 million.
-Kevin O'Leary, also known as "Mr. Wonderful," earned his first fortune thanks to the the software company SoftKey International.
+Kevin O'Leary is a Canadian businessman, author, politician, and television personality who has a net worth of $400 million.
+Kevin O'Leary, also known as "Mr. Wonderful," earned his first fortune thanks to the software company SoftKey International.
 He became famous thanks to his appearances on reality television shows "Dragons' Den" and "Shark Tank."
 As we detail later in this article, Kevin was one of a slew of celebrities who promoted the failed crypto exchange FTX.
 O'Leary had been a vocal opponent of crypto prior to his endorsement.

 Early Life

-Following his parents' divorce, and his father's death soon after, O'Leary's mother married economist Gorge Kanawaty.
-Due to his stepfather's work with the UN's International Labour Organization, O'Leary grew up moving around the globe, living in places including Cambodia, Tunisia and Cyprus.
-His mother was a skilled investor, and taught him much of what she knew, including the lesson to always save one-third of his money.
+Following his parents' divorce and his father's death soon after, O'Leary's mother married economist Gorge Kanawaty.
+Due to his stepfather's work with the UN's International Labour Organization, O'Leary grew up moving around the globe, living in places including Cambodia, Tunisia, and Cyprus.
+His mother was a skilled investor and taught him much of what she knew, including the lesson always to save one-third of his money.

 On the advice of his stepfather, O'Leary attended university instead of pursuing his initial aspirations to be a photographer.
 It was at school that he continued to develop his interest in business and investing.
-He graduated from the University of Waterloo with a bachelor's degree in 1977, and an MBA from the Ivey Business School at the University of Western Ontario in 1980.
+He graduated from the University of Waterloo with a bachelor's degree in 1977 and an MBA from the Ivey Business School at the University of Western Ontario in 1980.

 Getty